-One of the goals of this work was to reduce the striping effect seen in Version 1 and illustrated in Fig. 3.
-As seen in Fig. 11, which shows the same cloud-free scene over water surface as in Fig.3, but using Version 2 instead of Version 1, the striping effect is significantly attenuated.
-The Version 2 IIR inter-channel BTDs along the CALIOP track for the same portion of the same orbit as in Fig. 11 are shown in Fig. 12 for comparison with Version 1 BTDs shown in Fig. 6.
-The negative peaks which were causing the darker stripes in Version 1 have disappeared.
-The standard deviation of the inter-channel BTDs is reduced by 40 % from 0.2 K in Version 1 to 0.12 K in Version 2 for the IIR1-IIR3 pair, and by 30 % from 0.26 K to 0.18 K for the IIR2-IIR3 pair.
-The smaller pixel-to-pixel variability in Version 2 indicates that the equalization correction applied in Version 2 has improved the relative calibration of the various rows within an image.
-In this example, the mean IIR1-IIR3 BTD is increased by 0.4 K, from -1.44 K in Version 1 to -1.04 K in Version 2, reflecting the different amplitude of the equalization and bias corrections in IIR1 and IIR3.
-The mean IIR2-IIR3 BTD is increased by only 0.05 K, from 0.89 K in Version 1 to 0.94 K in Version 2, because the corrections applied to these channels are of similar amplitude on average.
+One of the goals of this work was to reduce the striping effect seen in Version 1 and illustrated in Fig. 1.
+As seen in Fig. 10, which shows the same cloud-free scene over water surface as in Fig.1, but using Version 2 instead of Version 1, the striping effect is significantly attenuated.
+The Version 2 IIR inter-channel BTDs along the CALIOP track for the same portion of the same orbit as in Fig. 10 are shown in Fig. 11 for comparison with Version 1 BTDs shown in Fig. 5.
+The negative peaks which were causing the darker stripes in Version 1 have disappeared and the pixel-to-pixel variability is smaller in Version 2.
+This indicates that the equalization correction applied in Version 2 has improved the relative calibration of the various rows within an image.
+In this example, the mean IIR1-IIR3 BTD is increased by 0.4 K, from -1.44 K in Version 1 (Fig. 5) to -1.04 K in